mohsenataollahi/AutoLoad/README.md

 ## usage

-Create a new folder named class in the root of the project and put all the classes in it and import the autoloader into the kernel.
+Create a new folder named class in the root of the project and put all the classes in it and import the autoloader into the core.
 All classes are available throughout the project and no longer require a namespace.

 ```php